-How do you get the best results from a PPC (pay-per-click) campaign?
+How do you get the best results from a PPC strategy?

-While boosting your clicks and conversions may seem like alchemy, there are many effective, simple ways to drive traffic and increase sales with PPC campaigns.
+While boosting your clicks and conversions may seem like alchemy, there are many effective, simple ways to drive traffic and increase sales with PPC campaigns, starting with a PPC strategy.

 Best of all, Google is constantly adding and refining new tools to upgrade your digital campaigns.